sunitajennings/miro/README.md

 - connect & "remember": if you use a login id that's already associated with an MX user, we'll retrieve the connection status for the existing user

 Finally, for ease of use, this app exposes *MX user creation & deletion* as well.

+## caveats/limitations

+This app uses conventions/patterns to establish a relationship between your users and MX users.
+If you followed this pattern as-is in production, you would incur charges for every MX user you create.

+Also - the account information displayed here are obtained through *aggregation* jobs (aggregation is run by default when you create a new connection between an institution and MX user).
+In order to retrieve more reliable account and routing numbers you should run a *verification* job.